jschaf/b2/posts/go-server-with-syscalls.md

 date: 2019-03-12

 ---
-Test: One itch I’ve wanted to scratch for a while is to create a web-server from scratch without relying on libraries and without first [inventing the universe](https://www.goodreads.com/quotes/32952-if-you-wish-to-make-an-apple-pie-from-scratch).
+One itch I’ve wanted to scratch for a while is to create a web-server from scratch without relying on libraries and without first [inventing the universe](https://www.goodreads.com/quotes/32952-if-you-wish-to-make-an-apple-pie-from-scratch).
 I’ve also wanted a chance to take Go for a spin.
 I’ll cover how to create a web server in Go using Linux system calls.

 **Completed Code at Github**: [scratch_server.go](https://gist.github.com/jschaf/93f37aedb5327c54cb356b2f1f0427e3)